top of page

 "Engineering the Concept of Pain for Clinical Practice"

-— Dartmouth Early-Career Workshop on the Philosophy of Pain, Hanover, NH, USA.
+— Dartmouth Early-Career Workshop on Philosophy of Pain, Hanover, NH, USA.
 2024.

 "Chronic Pain, Credibility, and Clinical Practice"